Jo-IE/product-search-tool/README.md

 9) Alternatively you can generate a developer's token on your application's page.

-10) Save your access token in a `.env` file as `ACCESS_TOKEN`.
+10) Save your access token in a `.env` file in the project root as `ACCESS_TOKEN`.

-11) While still in the server directory, run the start command to start the client and server:
+11) While in the root directory, run the start command to start the client and server:

     `npm run devstart`